 Become a medical examiner

 Medical examiners are a core part of the process of investigating patient deaths across the NHS in England, Wales and Northern Ireland.
-In order to become a medical examiner, you first need to ensure you have the right knowledge and qualifications, before completing both online and face-to-face training.
+To become a medical examiner, you first need to ensure you have the right knowledge and qualifications, before completing both online and face-to-face training.

 College membership for medical examiners